knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

             Hello Go Sample v1!
             ```

-    See the Real DNS method for a permanent solution.

 ## Install optional Serving extensions

 The tabs below expand to show instructions for installing each Serving extension.